 Cauld or hunger never dang her, Wind or rain could never wrang her; Ance she lay a week and langer Out aneath a wreath o' snaw.
-The ewie, &c.

 I looked ay at even for her, For fear the foumart might devour her, Or some mishanter had come o'er her, Gin the beastie bade awa.